KaveIO/Eskapade/docs/source/tutorial_spark.rst

 .. note::

-  To get familiar with Spark in Eskapade you can follow the exercies in ``tutorials/tutorial_4.py``.
+  To get familiar with Spark in Eskapade you can follow the exercises in ``tutorials/tutorial_4.py``.

 Running the tutorial macro